TechHack2023/TechHack2023/README.md

 The competition is just a part of the hackathon.
 To make the most out of the event, try something new, teach other people, and make new friends!

-Happy Hacking from the SLPVH team!
+Happy Hacking from the AIIT team!